brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 The RP2040 designers foresaw this requirement and put a debug trampoline function into factory ROM (see later section).
 The ROM trampoline uses core register r7 to pass the address of the target function into the debug trampoline function.
-So the *actual* steps to call a function via the SWD interface look like this:
+On return from your function, the trampoline uses the ARM BKPT instruction to halt and enter debug mode.
+So the *actual* steps to call a function via the SWD interface look more like this:

-* Use the "core register write" process described previously to write the first four arguments of the function into core registers r0-r3.
+* Use the core register write process described previously to write the first four arguments of the function into core registers r0-r3.
 * Write a value of 0x20000080 into the core MSP register so that the function has a valid stack to work with if it needs one.
 This address is